 Melbourne is a curious mix of funky street colour, European alleyways and classy boutiques.
 It’s happening.
-Melbourne’s streets hold a broad range of people: some in converse sneakers, others in heels; some walk fast, some just stand.
+Melbourne’s streets hold a broad range of people: some in converse sneakers, others in heels; some walk fast, others simply stand.
 There are paper shopping bags, cigarettes and mobile phones.
-Sunglasses are everywhere.
+Sunglasses everywhere.
 Coffee, pizza, chocolate.
 The racket of busking lurks around the corner.
 Some alleyways are dim, even during the day, with bright paint lighting the way.
 The sound of feet.
 Chatter.
 Laughter.
 More coffee.
 Things that may not be considered beautiful, can be.
 Are.
 Like a dusty wall, or peeling paint.
 Like clashes of colour and the blend of noise.

 Using only spray paints, newspaper, cardboard and a pencil.